eleshinlomo/fastapibackend/README.md

 Build Docker Contianer first using any container name. "backend" was used as example.

+IMPORTANT Update your ENV Variables(without '') in the Dockerfile before building the backend

+Copy below command to build

-docker build -t backend .
+docker build -t backend --no-cache .

 After building, run it by Copying and pasting command below into terminal

-docker run -it -p 8000:8000 backend
+docker run -t -p 8000:8000 backend

 Your backend should be live.